 The concept of ‘obvious, objective’ categories of data has been proved false by the experimental work of Atici et al. (2013).
 A dataset (collection of raw data) of archaeozoological data was given to three different researchers to analyse.
 Given complete freedom of action, the analyses and conclusions of the participating researchers proved to be significantly different from each other.
 For example, the way in which data had been grouped according to taxonomy or chronology led to different perceptions of the increased presence of a specific species in a given period.

 For this reason, there is a need for the creation of a user interface that allows researchers to access and use data.
 Equal to the challenge of carefully structuring, tagging and storing data, is to then be able to deliver information clearly, consistently, and efficiently to a user.
-For a database that has geographic information, such as FLAME-D, the most fruitful way to achieve this is through a GIS WebApp, provided by ESRI (https://enterprise.arcgis.com/en/portal/).
+These challenges will be entirely discussed in a future article, when the final version of the site will be ultimate.
+Here we are providing an example of how the data of FLAME-D could be presented.
+For a database that has geographic information, such as FLAME-D, one fruitful way to achieve this is through a GIS WebApp, provided by ESRI (https://enterprise.arcgis.com/en/portal/).

 A WebApp interface allows the GIS package to transition from a research tool to an interactive media (Sui and Goodchild 2011).
 This requires building a GIS interface that not only gives access to the data but allows some interaction with them.
-Following this idea, we constructed an online tool to allow users to search by all the various archaeological, geographical and scientific attributes outlined above, and to undertake simple visualisations and characterisations, both as maps and graphs.
+Following this idea, an online tool can be constructed to allow users to search by all the various archaeological, geographical and scientific attributes outlined above, and to undertake simple visualisations and characterisations, both as maps and graphs.
 Figure 4, for example, shows a simple distribution map of the find spots for objects that have been chemically analysed.
 Even such simple views show clear and significant patterns, such as the history of scientific research, trends in excavation, and differing budgets for laboratory science.
 Clicking on each dot brings up a pop-up that shows the analytical data referred to objects from that find spot.
 All the analytical data are also available as a table that can be exported as a CSV file.
 Data can be interrogated through a “filter” according to the attributes of the table, but it is also possible to make a spatial selection either by zooming into a region of interest or drawing a selection area on the map.

 Graphs can be drawn from both the entire assemblage and from a specific selection of data.
 Figure 5 shows as an example a pie charts that can be created using the WebApp.